att/netarbiter/sds/install-kubeadm/README.md

 #     Find available versions at:
 #     https://packages.cloud.google.com/apt/dists/kubernetes-xenial/main/binary-amd64/Packages
 #
-#   - If you install K8s on AWS, GCE, etc., you may encounter a nameserver issue with Calico [1].
+#   - If you install K8s on AWS or GCE, you may encounter a nameserver issue with Calico [1].
+#     Different from Calico (based on L3), Flannel (based on L2)  works without any additional
-#     Then, use flannel instead by:
+#     configuration.
+You can use flannel by:
 #     ./install-masternode-flannel.sh <kubernetes-version>

 # To check if your master node is "Ready"